 The Local Economic and Welfare Consequences of Hydraulic Fracturing

-Exploiting geological variation within shale deposits and timing in the initiation of hydraulic fracturing, this paper ﬁnds that allowing fracing leads to sharp increases in oil and gas recovery and improvements in a wide set of economic indicators.
-At the same time, estimated willingness-to-pay (WTP) for the decrease in local amenities (e.g., crime and noise) is roughly equal to -$1000 to -$1,600 per household annually (-1.9% to -3.1% of mean household income).
-Overall, we estimate that WTP for allowing fracing equals about $1,300 to $1,900 per household annually (2.5% to 3.7%), although there is substantial heterogeneity across shale regions.
+Exploiting geological variation and timing in the initiation of hydraulic fracturing, we find that fracing leads to sharp increases in oil and gas recovery and improvements in a wide set of economic indicators.
+There is also evidence of deterioration in local amenities, which may include increases in crime, noise, traffic and declines in health.
+Using a Rosen-Roback-style spatial equilibrium model to infer the net welfare impacts, we estimate that willingness-to-pay (WTP) for allowing fracing equals about $2,400 per household annually (5.2% of household income), although WTP is heterogeneous, ranging from more than $10,000 to roughly zero across ten shale regions.

 Suggested Citation: Suggested Citation